-To usher in Spring each year, Cleveland’s large Slovenian community hosts a multi-day celebration at venues across the city’s St. Clair-Superior neighbourhood.
-Founded in 2013 to mirror Slovenia’s annual folk festival, the event celebrate the rich history and culture of the Eastern European nation.
-Among the highlights are a sumptuous dinner curated by Slovenian chefs, an interactive exhibit at the city’s Slovenian Museum and Archives, Slovenian craft-making, and a 5k run.
+To usher in spring each year, Cleveland’s large Slovenian community hosts a multi-day celebration at venues across the St. Clair-Superior neighbourhood.
+Founded in 2013 to mirror Slovenia’s annual folk festival, the event celebrates the Eastern European nation’s rich history and culture.
+Highlights include a sumptuous dinner curated by Slovenian chefs, an interactive exhibit at the city’s Slovenian Museum and Archives, and Slovenian craft-making.
 The occasion culminates in a day-long Parade and Festival complete with costumes, ethnic food and drink, live performances, and costumed Kurents – tall, furry creatures sporting carnival masks, sheepskin hats and cowbells tied around their waist.

 Acoustics for Autism

 Every year on the first Sunday in March, something special happens at The Village Idiot pizzeria in the city of Maumee in Lucas County.
-Acoustics for Autism is one of the largest free music events in the country with 100% of the proceeds going directly to local families affected by autism.
-Project iAm is an entirely volunteer based charity that started Acoustics for Autism in 2008, and since then it has grown from 17 acts on one stage to 68 entertainers across 7 stages.
-All proceeds are given to families in the Northwest Ohio area directly for their child’s ASD needs so they can find the treatment resources they feel work best for their children.
+Acoustics for Autism is one of the largest free music events in the country, with all proceeds going directly to local families affected by autism.
+Project iAm is an entirely volunteer-based charity that started Acoustics for Autism in 2008, growing from 17 to 68 entertainers across 7 stages.
+Money raised is given to families in the Northwest Ohio area with children suffering from ASD to help them find the treatment resources they feel work best for them.

 Cincinnati International Wine Festival

 If you’re not tempted by a weekend of wine and food in the name of charity, then what can we say?
 One of America’s biggest and best wine events, the festival features wine personalities from across the world, top chefs from local restaurants, and – crucially – more than 700 wines from over 200 wineries.
-Samples are in ample supply, and there’s a chance to meet wine producers, hear their stories and learn all about the art of wine making.
-Guests can enjoy meals by-the-bite served with wine pairings and there’s also a silent auction, with rare and highly sought-after wines up for grabs.
-If that’s not convinced you, half of every ticket sale price goes to support 35 local charities.
+Samples are in ample supply, and there’s a chance to meet wine producers, hear their stories, and learn all about the art of wine-making.
+Guests can enjoy meals by-the-bite and served with wine pairings, and there’s also a silent auction, with rare and highly sought-after wines up for grabs.
+If that’s not convinced you, half of every ticket sale price goes to support local charities.

-LOCATION Duke Energy Convention Center Grand Ballrooms, Cincinnati DATES 8-9 March 2019
+Duke Energy Convention Center Grand Ballrooms, Cincinnati / March each year

 A World A’Fair